Pisamad/p4api/README.md

 ##Development
 Use build action (npm or yarn) to build lib/p4api.js.

-To test it, you need to have installed "Helixx Core Apps" and "Helix Versioning Engine" (p4 & p4d).
+To test it, you need to have installed "Helix Core Apps" and "Helix Versioning Engine" (p4 & p4d).

 ## Syntax
 ``` javascript